 Here in California our ticks never take a holiday unlike those of the Northeast.
-Because they are active year-round in California.
+They are active year-round in California.
 Amazingly, this includes at the beach!
-Worse yet, it is possible to contract get Lyme Disease and other tick-borne diseases at any time of the year.
+Worse yet, it is possible to get Lyme Disease and other tick-borne diseases at any time of the year.

-One of the most well know tick borne disease, Lyme disease, was first described in North America in the 1970s in Lyme, Connecticut, the town for which it was then named.
-This disease has since been reported from many areas of the country, including most counties in California.
+One of the most well-known tick-borne diseases, Lyme Disease, was first described in North America in the 1970s in Lyme, Connecticut, the town for which it was then named.
+This disease has since been reported in many areas of the country, including most counties in California.

-We don’t have specific information about people in Sonoma County infected with Lyme disease.
+We don’t have specific information about people in Sonoma County infected with Lyme Disease.
 However, the good news is the CDC shows that California’s rate of incidence has lowered significantly since 2010 when it reported 126 cases.
 During 2019 there were 82 confirmed and 62 probable cases of Lyme in California.

-According to the Centers for Disease Control: “Typical symptoms include fever, headache, fatigue and a characteristic skin rash called erythema migrans, or EM rash.
+According to the Centers for Disease Control: “Typical symptoms include fever, headache, migraines, fatigue and a characteristic skin rash called erythema, or EM rash.

-If left untreated, infection can spread to joints, the heart and the nervous system.”However, many people do not get an initial bull’s eye rash, leaving them confused about their many vague, shifting and growing symptoms.
+If left untreated, the infection can spread to joints, the heart, and the nervous system.”However, many people do not get an initial bull’s eye rash, leaving them confused about their many vague, shifting, and growing symptoms.